Explained by Sandra H.B. Clark, Joseph A. Briskey, Jr. and Dennis P. Cox

 On the choice of deposit models

-Large resources of zinc occur in the Central Tennessee district in deposits like Elmwood and Gordonsville that have many similarities to major stratabound Appalachian Zn or Mississippi Valley (MVT) districts that extend from Tennessee to Newfoundland.
-Because of the distinctive geological features and importance of the Eastern United States deposits, they are the basis for definition of the world-wide Appalachian Zn model (Briskey, 1986a).
-This differentiation of Appalachian Zn as a subtype of MVT is supported by recent studies of lead isotopes, which indicate that the Appalachian sulfides have unusually homogeneous compositions, distinctly different from the arrays typical of MVT deposits in the mid-continent of the United States (Kesler and others, 1994; Carlson, 1994).
-Known Appalachian Zn districts in east-central United States are stratabound within Lower Cambrian to Lower Ordovician dolostones and limestones that formed as platform carbonate deposits in the Appalachian basin sedimentary sequence.
-Host rocks for known deposits are the Upper Cambrian and Lower Ordovician Knox Group and the Lower and Middle Ordovician Beekmantown Group (East and Central Tennessee, Shenandoah Valley, and Friedensville districts) and the Lower and Middle Cambrian Shady Dolomite (Austinville-Ivanhoe district).
+Large resources of zinc occur in major stratabound Appalachian Zn or Mississippi Valley (MVT) districts from Tennessee to Newfoundland including the deposits at Friedensville, Austinville-Ivanhoe, Mascot-Jefferson City, Copper Ridge, and Newfoundland zinc.
+Because of the distinctive geological features and importance of the eastern United States deposits, they are the basis for definition of the worldwide Appalachian Zn model (Briskey, 1986a).
+This differentiation of Appalachian Zn from MTV is supported by recent studies showing that the Appalachian sulfides have unusually homogeneous lead-isotope compositions, distinctly different from the typical leads of MVT deposits in the mid-continent of the United States (Kesler and others, 1994; Carlson, 1994).
+Known Appalachian Zn districts in the east-central United States are stratabound within Lower Cambrian to Lower Ordovician dolostones and limestones that formed as platform carbonate deposits in the Appalachian basin sedimentary sequence.
+Host rocks for known deposits are the Lower and Middle Cambrian Shady Dolomite (Austinville-Ivanhoe district), the Upper Cambrian and Lower Ordovician Knox Group and the Lower and Middle Ordovician Beekmantown Group, and stratigraphically equivalent carbonate units (East and Central Tennessee, Shenandoah Valley, and Friedensville districts).

 On the delineation of permissive tracts

-The tract is defined by the distribution of Cambrian and Ordovician dolostones and limestones that are: (1) below the Middle Ordovician unconformity; (2) west and north of the Appalachian basin; and (3) less than one kilometer below the surface.
-These rocks contain the Central Tennessee district.
-The tract is bounded to the west by the Great Plains Region, and to the north by the Adirondack Region, both of which contain tracts permissive for MVT districts.
-On the east are other MVT tracts in the East Central Region.
+This tract is the concealed counterpart of Tract EC05.
+It is defined by the presence, in the subsurface, of Cambrian to Ordovician dolostones and limestones beneath the Middle Ordovician unconformity on the east side of the Appalachian basin, and includes the host rocks for the major known Appalachian Zn districts.
+These rocks do not crop out within the tract but are covered by no more than one kilometer of younger Paleozoic sedimentary rocks, commonly in the troughs of synclines.
 MVT mineralization may be localized near basement highs, facies changes, karst features, broad crestal areas of regional domes and local structural highs, joints, and faults—features that concentrated porosity and permeability, focused the flow of regional hydrothermal brines, and permitted introduced brines to mix with local fluids of different compositions.
 The most important districts in Tennessee are hosted in breccias and other structures resulting from dissolution and collapse of limestones and dolostones below the Middle Ordovician unconformity.
 Mixing of fluids with different chemical composition, hydrocarbon contents, and redox potential are among the possible causes of mineral precipitation.

 On the numerical estimates made